 CRES students who have passed the preliminary examination should form a dissertation committee consisting of a director from the CRES faculty, three other English faculty members, and a faculty member from outside the department.
+For more information, see the Graduate School’s Instructions on Thesis/Dissertation Advisory Committee Formation.

 The candidate’s dissertation prospectus must be approved by the committee and defended in an oral examination.
 The CRES dissertation prospectus should provide a thorough overview of the proposed topic and an explanation of how the research will build on existing knowledge in the field and contribute new findings.
 Students should work with their director to establish a viable topic and preliminary bibliography for the project.